If you want that perfectly timed inbound leg while rolling out precisely on to the inbound course, then this app is for you!

 This screen allows you to set the heading of your aircraft approaching the fix.
 The computer will use this value to determine the recommended Entry Procedure for the hold and to guide your turns further.

 You can change the value displayed in the heading field by tapping it to display an on-screen keyboard.
 You can also change the heading value by rotating the heading dial using your finger.

 Use this screen to enter the aircraft true airspeed and/or calculate the required flight mach.

-Along with wind data, the computer uses your true airspeed to determine your ground speed, wind correction angles, and the perfect length and heading of the outbound leg.
+Along with wind data, the computer uses your true airspeed to determine your ground speed, wind correction angles, and the perfect length and heading for the outbound leg.

 You can enter speed expressed in any of the following units:

 • Miles per hour

 • Kilometers per hour